OpenVisualCloud/Media-Transport-Library/ecosystem/msdk/README.md

-# The MSDK sample encode with MTL
+# The MSDK sample encode

 ## Build